Open In Colab Open in Kaggle

 Coding Exercise 5: Cleanup Memories To Find The Best-Fit#

-In the process of computing with VSAs, the vectors themselves can become corrupted due to noise, because we implement these systems with spiking neurons, or due to approximations like using the pseudo-inverse for unbinding, or because noise gets added when we operate on complex structures.
+In the process of computing with VSAs, the vectors themselves can become corrupted, due to noise, because we implement these systems with spiking neurons, or due to the approximations like using the pseudo inverse for unbinding, or because noise gets added when we operate on complex structures.

 ###################################################################